Welcome to the San Antonio International Airport.

 FREE Cell Phone Waiting Lot

 A cell phone waiting lot is now available at the western end of airport property.
-Located at West Terminal Drive, the lot offers drivers a free place to park while waiting for their passenger.
+Located at West Terminal Drive, the lot offers drivers a free place to park and free Wi-Fi while waiting for their passenger.
 Please keep in mind that this service is intended for drivers and not passengers.
 All vehicles must remain attended while parked in the waiting lot.